DIY EUROKITCHEN: PART VI

 - If a cabinet is by itself, no side panels, measure the whole cabinet side to side.
 That is your door width.

 - If a cabinet is by itself with side panels, subtract 1/4 inch from the cabinet width.
 The side panel size will be measured from the wall to the front of the cabinet plus 7/8″.
 This allows for thickness of door plus 1/8″ hinge adjustment play.

 - An end cabinet with side panel joined to 1 or more additional cabinets will allow for 1/8″ gap between door and side panel.
 The opposing side where it meets another cabinet will have 1/16″ subtracted from the measurement.
 This will correspond to 1/16″ subtraction from adjoining cabinet door measurement.
 A 1/8th inch gap between the 2 doors will result.

-This measurement is a little tricky.
-Use the following steps.
+This measurement is a little tricky, so use the following steps.

 - First know the depth of your countertop overlapping the top of your cabinet.
 If the bottom of your countertop edge is flush with the top of your cabinet, then you will be “net” on your drawer and door vertical sizing.
 If not, measure from the bottom of your countertop edge to the bottom of your cabinet.
 That will be your new ” net” vertical sizing.